daviddalpiaz/appliedstats/model-building.md

 #### Test-Train Split

-The trouble with using RMSE to identify how well a model fits data, is that RMSE is **always** (equal or) lower for a larger model.
+The trouble with using RMSE to identify how well a model fits data is that RMSE is **always** (equal or) lower for a larger model.
 This would suggest that we should always use the largest model possible when looking for a model that predicts well.
 The problem with this is the potential to **overfit** to the data.
 So, we want a model that fits well, but does not overfit.
 To understand overfitting, we need to think about applying a model to seen and unseen data.

 Suppose we fit a model using all data available and we evaluate RMSE on this fitted model and all of the seen data.
 We will call this data the **training** data, and this RMSE the **train** RMSE.

 Now, suppose we magically encounter some additional data.
-To truly asses how well the model predicts, we should evaluate how well our models predicts the response of this data.
+To truly assess how well the model predicts, we should evaluate how well our model predicts the response of this data.
 We will call this data the  **test** data and this RMSE the **test** RMSE.

 - Train RMSE: model fit on seen data, evaluated on **seen** data
 - Test RMSE: model fit on seen data, evaluated on **unseen** data